-We hold Family Services at 11:30am on the second Sunday of the month, a Communion Service on the fourth Sunday of the month, as well as Christmas and Easter services.
-Our services are celebrated by our Rector, the Revd Leonora Hill, or by a lay member of our community.
+We hold a Communion Service at 8.30am on the s/econd Sunday of the month, a lay-led service at 10.30 on the fourth Sunday, as well as Harvest, Christmas and Easter services.
 We are also able to hold baptisms, weddings and funerals.

 We would be delighted to welcome you into our congregation on a regular basis or if you are just in the area.

 The church has two historical bells.
 One by Ellis Knight of Reading, 1629, the other by Paul the Potter, circa 1283.
 It has a relief inscription in Lombardic letters round the skirt-- POVEL: LE POTER : ME: FIST (Paul the Potter made me).
-Paul was a London bell-founder and this bell is the earliest English bell with the founder's name.
+Paul was a London bell-founder and this bell is believed to be t6he earliest English bell with the founder's name.

 We are also a" Small Pilgrim Place" one of a network of Small Pilgrim Places around the country.
 See www.smallpilgrimplaces.org .
 We recently had a visit from a retired lady Priest who was visiting Small Pilgrim Places on a bike trip to celebrate her 65th birthday.
 Here is part of what she wrote in her diary:-